Frequently Asked Questions¶

 Why is my sequence probability zero?¶

-A probability of zero means the sequence contains patterns or transitions not observed in the training data:
+A probability of zero means the sequence contains patterns or transitions never observed in the training data.
+Because LZGraphs 3.0+ strictly enforces LZ76 dictionary constraints, if a transition doesn't exist in the graph, the walk is impossible.

-- Probability (Pgen): How likely is this exact sequence?
+- Generation Probability (Pgen): How likely is this exact sequence to be produced by the model?

 Technical Issues¶